hemalvarambhia/hemalvarambhia/README.md

 From 2012 I transitioned to Ruby and Ruby on Rails which is my main language of development.
 Later, around 2017, I began working with Pharo Smalltalk, contributing to the mathematics library [PolyMath](https://github.com/PolyMathOrg/PolyMath), thanks to my former mentor [Tim Mackinnon](https://github.com/macta).

-I am trained facilitator in:
+I am a trained facilitator in:
 1. [Teaching from the Back of the Room (TBR)](https://bowperson.com): a technique for designing engaging workshops in which attendees truly learn and understand the topic.
 I have run TDD workshops using TBR that has been fedback as engaging and inspiring;
 2. [Event Storming](https://en.wikipedia.org/wiki/Event_storming): a workshopping technique used in domain driven design to discover, amongst other things, bounded context and the domain model within.